-- Mindfulness: One of the most common mediation methods, the goal is to develop a more keen awareness of your surroundings, remaining in the present as much as possible.
+- Mindfulness: One of the most common mediation methods is to develop a more keen awareness of your surroundings, remaining in the present as much as possible.

-- Sleep: This type of meditation is self-explanatory with the primary goal being that of creating the right conditions to relax your mind and body to fall into a restful sleep.
+- Sleep: This type of meditation is self-explanatory, with the primary goal being to create the right conditions to relax your mind and body to fall into a restful sleep.

 - Guided: With guided meditation, the use of a teacher or guide is employed to help create the proper conditions for a meaningful meditation session.
 The subject simply listens to the guiding party either in person or through audio or visual instruction, such as an app or video on YouTube.

-Of course, when it comes to meditation, there is no right or wrong answer.
+Of course, there is no right or wrong answer when it comes to meditation.
 The most important aspect is to try it.
-Once you do commit, consistency then becomes one of your most important goals.
+Once you commit, consistency becomes one of your most important goals.

 1. Choose Your Moment